ecrosstexas/eleventy-base-blog/src/about/index.md

 ---
 layout: layouts/post.njk
-title: About Me
+title: About
 templateClass: tmpl-post
 eleventyNavigation:
-  key: About Me
+  key: About
   order: 4
 ---

-I am a person that writes stuff.
+This is TEAZZERS internal system.